Wind power: Wind farms

 A wind farm is a group of wind turbines in the same location.
 A large wind farm may consist of several hundred individual wind turbines distributed over an extended area.
 The land between the turbines may be used for agricultural or other purposes.
-For example, Gansu Wind Farm, the largest wind farm in the world, has several thousand turbines.
 A wind farm may also be located offshore.
 Almost all large wind turbines have the same design — a horizontal axis wind turbine having an upwind rotor with 3 blades, attached to a nacelle on top of a tall tubular tower.

 In a wind farm, individual turbines are interconnected with a medium voltage (often 34.5 kV) power collection system and communications network.
 In general, a distance of 7D (7 times the rotor diameter of the wind turbine) is set between each turbine in a fully developed wind farm.
 At a substation, this medium-voltage electric current is increased in voltage with a transformer for connection to the high voltage electric power transmission system.

 Generator characteristics and stability

-Induction generators are not used in current turbines.
-Instead, most turbines use variable speed generators combined with either a partial or full-scale power converter between the turbine generator and the collector system, which generally have more desirable properties for grid interconnection and have low voltage ride through-capabilities.
+Most modern turbines use variable speed generators combined with either a partial or full-scale power converter between the turbine generator and the collector system, which generally have more desirable properties for grid interconnection and have low voltage ride through-capabilities.
 Modern turbines use either doubly fed electric machines with partial-scale converters or squirrel-cage induction generators or synchronous generators (both permanently and electrically excited) with full-scale converters.
 Black start is possible and is being further developed for places (such as Iowa) which generate most of their electricity from wind.

-Transmission systems operators will supply a wind farm developer with a grid code to specify the requirements for interconnection to the transmission grid.
+Transmission system operators will supply a wind farm developer with a grid code to specify the requirements for interconnection to the transmission grid.
 This will include the power factor, the constancy of frequency, and the dynamic behaviour of the wind farm turbines during a system fault.